COSCO Shipping Lines: COSCO Asia

 In September 2013, the container ship COSCO Asia was attacked by terrorists as it transited the Suez Canal.
 The attackers reportedly used machine guns and RPG launchers to fire at the ship.
 Egyptian security forces quelled the attack and the ship sustained only minor damage.

 COSCO Hope

 On March 2, 2016, the container ship COSCO Hope crashed into a gantry crane as it was leaving the Suez Canal Container Terminal in Egypt's Port Said.
-Several cranes collapsed or become damaged, and stacks of containers were knocked over and causing a fire.
+Several cranes collapsed or became damaged, and stacks of containers were knocked over causing a fire.

 COSCO Shipping Leo

 On March 29, 2018, the container ship COSCO Shipping Leo collided with the cargo ship MERCURY TRIUMPH loaded with steel in the East China Sea during sea trials.
 The MERCURY TRIUMPH cargo ship was seriously damaged, and the starboard of the Leo ship's bow on COSCO Shipping Leo was damaged.
 There were 150 people on COSCO SHIPPING LEO at the time, but there were no casualties.